ImmaZoni/Novelist/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [contribution guidelines](CONTRIBUTING.md) (coming soon) and open issues or pull requests for features, bug fixes, or ideas.
+Please see our [contribution guidelines](CONTRIBUTING.md) and open issues or pull requests for features, bug fixes, or ideas.

 ## 📝 License